msjaiswal/book-notes/Let's Talk Money - Monica Halan.markdown

 You are doing OK if:
 * Along with work, you have your own cover.
 * You have 15 lakhs of cover.

+## Insurance - What if you Die ?

+Wrong reasons to buy Insurance: Fear, Greed, Pity, Frustration and Taxes Only Correct Reason: To protect your family's financial health if you die an untimely death.

+Plan for your death:
+- Tell your family where the papers are.
+- Tell your family where the passwords are.

+Things that hit you when you suddenly disappear:
+- Debtyou have, Home Loan, car loan, education, personal loans, credit card debt

+Term Plan: A pure Insurance Policy.
+It pays you when you die.
+If you outlive your policy, no money comes back.
+Simple!

+Indian Insurance Industry = Vultures.
+They feed off of your trust and willingness to believe in their bad products.

+Separate your investment and insurance products.
+For insurance, go for term plan.
+For investment, go for mutual funds.

+Buy Insurance for all your debts as - home loan, personal loan etc.

+**When to buy Insurance? **

+- Buy the policy the moment you realize that other people will suffer if you die suddenly.
+- If the wife is working, you may postpone.
+- If unmarried siblings or dependant parents.

+**Which policy to buy? **

+- Buy the one that gets you till you get financial independance.
+1. Get a cheap plan.
+Online > Agent
+2. Look at claims experience. >= 95%

+**When NOT to buy? **

+- If there will be nobody to miss your income.
+- You are financially free

+Retirement either comes with a pension or a lump sum that is 9invested to harvest an income.
+The job of Insurance is to serve you till you are debt-free and financially independant.